hgeddon/DomusTech-LEDStrip-APA102-ESP8266-MQTT/README.md

 ![](https://github.com/BenoitAnastay/ESP-MQTT-JSON-Digital-LEDs/workflows/Github%20Arduino%20Library%20CI/badge.svg)
 # ESP MQTT JSON Digital LEDs
+NOTE To be able to build it you need this version of FastLED [BenoitAnastay/FastLED](https://github.com/BenoitAnastay/FastLED) until the main repository add the SPI support for ESP8266

 This project shows a super easy way to get started using Digital LED strips with [Home Assistant](https://home-assistant.io/), a sick, open-source Home Automation platform that can do just about anything.